Integrated strategies offer site-specific control of yellow starthistle

 Our study under way near Yreka emphasizes the combination of herbicides, biological control and competitive perennial grass reseeding.
 UC Davis researchers, in collaboration with farm advisors in Siskiyou County, have employed a late-winter glyphosate treatment for annual-grass control in the first year and 1 to 3 consecutive years of treatment with the herbicide clopyralid for starthistle control.
 In the first year, the herbicide treatments were followed by spring drill seeding with perennial wheat-grass ('Luna' pubescent; Thinopyrum intermedium).
 The goal of this revegetation project is to develop sustainable, high-quality range conditions and wildlife habitat capable of providing long-term starthistle control without the need for continued herbicide treatments.

 Fig. 1.
 Comparison or soil moisture at three soil depths at times of maximum recharge in 1998 and 1999 and maximum depletion in 1998 in untreated control, clopyralid-treated and clopyralid + pubescent wheatgrass plots.
-Within each cluster significant differences (? = 0.05), if any, are indicated by different letters.
+Within each cluster significant differences ($$alpha$$ = 0.05), if any, are indicated by different letters.

 Although this project is ongoing, preliminary results are promising.
 After 2 or 3 years of clopyralid treatment, with or without pubescent wheatgrass, YST cover was dramatically reduced (table 1).
 In contrast, only 1 year of treatment did not provide sustainable control.
 Interestingly, a first-year-only treatment with clopyralid and glyphosate was sufficient to allow wheatgrass establishment.
 In this case, the wheatgrass provided some level of starthistle control in subsequent years, but was not as effective as 2 years of clopyralid treatment with wheatgrass.